Peter-Phi-Tran/discordbot/README.md

 - Host on a server or cloud platform to avoid running locally
 - Expand to include:
-  - New Grad postings
-  - Other engineering disciplines (e.g., ME, EE)
-  - Roles outside of engineering (e.g., Business, Design, Marketing)
+    - A deeper level of retrieval of other engineering disciplines
 - Build a web dashboard to manage sources, filters, and output

 ---